filipednb/rabbitmq/README.md

 # Hands on

+## Car's coordinates Application

+Let's imagine a real scenario.
+Let's pretend that we work in a Uber-like company.
+We have to develop an application that will expose a high-available API that will receive lots of position coordinates of a lot of cars.

 ## Starting a local RabbitMQ broker

-First of all, we will start our studies by creating and running a local Docker container with RabbitMQ broker.
+First of all, we'll start creating and running a local Docker container with RabbitMQ broker.
 For this, we'll use an official RabbitMQ Docker Image from [DockerHub](https://hub.docker.com/_/rabbitmq).